common-workflow-language/schema_salad/docs/typeshed.rst

-If when running ``make mypy`` you receive errors about modules that can't be found you may need to add type stubs for new modules to the ``typeshed/`` directory.
+If when running ``make mypy`` you receive errors about modules that can't be found you may need to add type stubs for new modules to the ``mypy-stubs/`` directory.

 ::

- stubgen -o typeshed module_name make mypy
+ stubgen -o mypy-stubs module_name make mypy

 Note: the module name is not always the name of the PyPI package